flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![Oscilloscope display of the mixed stereo output during a game of Last Window: The Secret of Cape West (2010).](window){.open-float .negate .border latex_width="90%" video="true"}

 As a result, the new audio suite features a total of **16 PCM channels**, allowing to shift the mixing task from the CPU to dedicated hardware.
-Internally, PCM samples can now be **8-bit** (*GBA-style*), **16-bit** (the optimal resolution), or **ACPCM** (a compressed form) [@audio-channels].
+Internally, PCM samples can now be **8-bit** (*GBA-style*), **16-bit** (the optimal resolution), or **Adaptive Differential Pulse-Code Modulation** (ADPCM, a [compressed form](playstation#storage-and-processing)) [@audio-channels].
 In all cases, the mixer produces a stereo signal that can be played through the speaker - now stereo - or through headphones.
 It can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply effects such as reverb.

 {.close-float}